 Having studied music at a BTEC level at Blackburn College and as a BA Honours degree at UCLan Preston, this enabled me to experience music academically and professionally.
-It is at university where I met Lee Wharton and eventually joined After Hours Blues Band, which ultimately became Fat Jacks Garage.
-As the addition of my keyboards changed the sound and style of After Hours Blues Band, we decided to change the overall branding of the band, allowing us to experiment with this new found sound.
+It is at university where I met Lee Wharton and eventually joined Fat Jacks Garage.
+The addition of my keyboards changed the sound and style of the band, allowing us to experiment with this new found sound.

 Music has always been a big part of my life.
 My family are musical and my early influences came from my two brothers.
 At school I learned a few chords on the guitar and I still enjoy strumming along to some tunes at home and at local open mic nights.

 My passion for percussion started after a trip to New Orleans in 1998.
 I came back inspired by what I had seen and heard – I bought a set of congas and went to percussion workshops in Manchester.
 In 2000 I began drum kit lessons with a brilliant teacher – John Hicks.
 That was me hooked!

 I’ve played kit and percussion in a few local bands over the years and attended various courses.
 All experiences were real learning curves for me and I’ve met some good folk along the way.
 The learning will never stop and I continue to study for my drum kit exams, I aim to complete them by the time I’m 60!! ☺